FAA Investigates Pilot Licenses in Alleged Bribery Scheme

 While processing such applications normally takes about 45 days, many of the Korean applications were pushed through in less than a week, according to the affidavit.
-Asiana’s pilots are not paid while seeking the advanced license, Khoury said.
+Asiana’s pilots are not paid during training, Khoury said.

 A search of Escalon’s Oklahoma City home yielded a jewelry box Escalon admitted taking from Asiana Airline officials during the trip as well as a wall clock from the airline, according to court documents.
 FBI agents also found a business card for Clifford Hodges, a flight instructor at Wings Over California who trained all 31 of the Korean pilots.

 Phone records revealed frequent calls from Wings Over California and Lee’s other phones to Escalon’s office and home.

 The affidavits also allege the Korean pilots may not have actually taken all the training flights required for an air transport certificate.

 ``Several of the applications did not meet minimum FAA standards in that they failed to show that the applicants had sufficient prior training and experience,″ FBI Special Agent Andrew Farabow wrote in the affidavit. ``Records seized from Wings Over California indicated that several of the flight tests reflected on the applications may not have even taken place.″

 Lee denied the pilots were undertrained, saying they all had extensive military or commercial experience.